-Leaders of Top Robotics and AI Companies Call for Ban on Killer Robots
+Leaders Of Top Robotics And AI Companies Call For Ban On Killer Robots

 By Ariel Conn

-Founders of AI/robotics companies, including Elon Musk (Tesla, SpaceX, OpenAI) and Mustafa Suleyman (Google’s DeepMind), call for autonomous weapons ban, as UN delays negotiations.
+Founders of AI/robotics companies, including Elon Musk (Tesla, SpaceX, OpenAI) and Demis Hassabis and Mustafa Suleyman (Google’s DeepMind), call for autonomous weapons ban, as the United Nations delays negotiations.

 Leaders from AI and robotics companies around the world have released an open letter calling on the United Nations to ban autonomous weapons, often referred to as killer robots.